 Like all government programs, Medicare is dependent on funding.
 This program is funded by social security, Medicare taxes, program premiums, and the federal budget.
 Changes to the Medicare program are not unusual as it is highly sensitive to the changes in politics at the federal level.
 Much of the contention surrounding the program relates to either increasing funding or decreasing funding.
 Advocates for expanding services the program offers argue that many changes should be made to improve healthcare access.
 Advocates argue that Medicare needs to provide dental, vision, and hearing coverage, which it doesn’t, as these are issues that impact seniors especially.
 A major complaint with the current program is that prescription drugs are often unaffordable even with Medicare coverage.
 Another issue is that it’s difficult for low-income individuals to access assistance programs to help make Medicare more affordable.

 Currently, there is a two-year waiting period for those who have qualified for social security disability to receive Medicare coverage.
 Advocates argue that the waiting period is arbitrary and impacts those with disabilities unfairly.
 These issues will continue to be at the forefront of the ongoing healthcare debate in congress.

 Without a doubt, healthcare coverage can be incredibly complex and overwhelming.
 Our team is here to assist you with any questions regarding your overall financial health.

-Associates of Bluestone Wealth Partners are registered representatives of Lincoln Financial Advisors.
-Securities and advisory services offered through Lincoln Financial Advisors Corp., a broker/dealer (Member SIPC) and registered investment advisor.
-Insurance offered through Lincoln affiliates and other fine companies.
-Bluestone Wealth Partners is not an affiliate of Lincoln Financial Advisors.
+Associates of Bluestone Wealth Partners are registered representatives of LPL Financial.
+Securities and advisory services offered through LPL Financial., a broker/dealer (Member SIPC) and registered investment advisor.
+Insurance offered through LPL Financial affiliates and other fine companies.